Which AI Image Tool Generates the Most Realistic Images?

 🧠 Tests: Cleanliness, shadow quality, product geometry, photorealism.

 👀 Results: The ChatGPT image looks like what you would see on a modern product page with simple latte art and a crisp, clean background.
-The Gemini image is missing expected latte art, and the Midjourney and Substack images just look kooky.
+The Gemini image is missing the expected latte art, but otherwise looks great.
+The Midjourney images look good, but more like a bad Instagram photo than a crisp product shot.
+The Substack images just look kooky.

 Gemini Imagen 3